 \heading{\textsc{Coin} dataset validation} To verify that the selected \textsc{Coin} queries indeed require decomposition, we conduct a comparative answering experiment on \emph{retained} (complex) versus \emph{excluded} (simple) queries.
 For each query, we retrieve the top-4 documents via a standard search API and prompt DeepSeek-R1 to generate an answer by synthesizing information from those documents.
 We then evaluate each answer along four key dimensions of quality: \textbf{Accuracy (Acc.)} (correctness of the information), \textbf{Completeness (Compl.)} (coverage of all aspects of the query), \textbf{Coherence (Coh.)} (logical consistency and fluency), and \textbf{Conciseness (Conc.)} (absence of unnecessary or off-topic content).
 Each dimension was rated on a 1–5 scale by DeepSeek-R1 judger, and we averaged these ratings to obtain an overall QA score for the query.

 As shown in Table~\ref{tab:dataset-validation}, excluded queries achieved high QA scores (3.65/5), indicating that a single round of retrieval and \ac{LLM} answering often sufficed for these queries.
 In contrast, our \textsc{Coin} dataset retained queries scored much lower on average (1.95/5), with particularly poor performance on completeness (1.9/5).
 This result confirms that \textsc{Coin}’s queries inherently demand multi-faceted reasoning and are ill-served by straightforward retrieval, underscoring the importance of an intent-decomposition approach.

-\subsection{Efficient Model Fine-tuning}
+\subsection{Efficient model fine-tuning}

-To enable structured intent understanding, we fine-tune models on the \textsc{Coin} dataset for three sub-tasks: query decomposition, interpretation generation for sparse retrieval, and interpretation generation for dense retrieval.
-Since the dataset only contains complex queries without ground truth annotations, we first employ DeepSeek-R1 as a strong teacher model to generate high-quality annotations and explore two paradigms:
+To enable structured intent understanding, we fine-tune models on the \textsc{Coin} dataset for three sub-tasks: query decomposition, sparse-oriented interpretation, and dense-oriented interpretation.
+As the dataset lacks ground-truth labels, we employ DeepSeek-R1 to generate high-quality annotations and explore two paradigms:

-\subsubsection{Two-stage Fine-tuning.}
+\subsubsection{Two-stage fine-tuning.}

-We separately train a decomposition model and an interpretation model: \begin{itemize}[leftmargin=*] \item \textbf{Decomposition model.} Given a raw complex query $q$, the model generates a set of sub-queries $\mathcal{Q} = \{q_1$, $q_2$, \dots, $q_m\}$, where each $q_i$ targets one atomic facet of the information need. \item \textbf{Interpretation models.} For each sub-query $q_i$, we train two independent models to produce interpretations $d_i$ tailored to specific retrieval paradigms: (a) Sparse-oriented: focuses on lexical richness (synonyms, derivations, domain-specific terms). (b) Dense-oriented: emphasizes semantic clarity and paraphrasing. \end{itemize} The objective minimizes sequence generation loss:
+We train a decomposition model and two interpretation models separately: \begin{itemize}[leftmargin=*] \item \textbf{Decomposition.} Given a raw query $q$, the model generates a set of sub-queries $\{{s_i,\dots,s_m}\}$, each targeting one facet of the information need. \item \textbf{Interpretation.} For each $s_i$, two models produce corresponding interpretations $e_i$: (a) Sparse-oriented: focus on lexical richness (synonyms, derivations, domain-specific terms). (b) Dense-oriented: emphasize semantic clarity and paraphrasing. \end{itemize} The objective minimizes sequence generation loss: